bakhumhlea/Bloc-Jams-AngularJS/README.md

 # Dj Tatuu Music Player
 A Front-end development project base on HTML5, CSS3 and Javascript with AngularJS framework.
-Dj Tatuu Music Player is replica of famous music streaming application like Spotify, contain basic music player ability.
-User can select music album play play-pause song in the lists and skip next/previous song by using player bar at the bottom of the page.
+Dj Tatuu Music Player is replica of famous music streaming application like Spotify, contain basic music player abilities.
+Users can select music albums, play-pause song in the playlist and skip next/previous song by using player bar at the bottom of the page.

 *Note: This is one of the student projects with [Bloc Inc.](https://www.bloc.io/)*